rfchang/packet-classification/capirca/full-venn-k/README.md

 # Introduction

 The idea of this policy is to be a difficult one for many algorithms to implement.
 I believe that at least a version of Lakshman-Stiliadis's bit-vector algorithm can handle it well, and there may be others.
+Here, our goal is the following: given K groups, how can we assign individual prefixes to the groups to maximize the number of resulting disjoint subgroups.

 The idea is that there are K rules in the policy, for K in the range [2, 32].